csaddison/Physics-129L/claudio/python/AAA-Readme.txt

    in class on Feb 4.
 Slides with the discussion can be found on the class website

+myTriangle.py
+   An example of a class that implements a "triangle" object in 2D

 plotGaussian.py
    Plots of gaussian, error function, one sided p-value to N(sigma)

+straightTracks.txt
+   A text file needed for Exercises 1 and 3 in Homework 7

+simpleFit_v1.py
+   Example code to do a chisq fit using matrix algebra.
+   Fit 6 points to  a+b*x^2

+simpleFit_v2.py
+   Same as simpleFit_v1, still 6 points, but now the fitting function is a/(1+b*x)

+testFit_v1.py
+   A test/demo on how to fit a polynomial with np.polyfit

+testFit_v2.py
+   A test/demo to do the same thing as testFit_V1 but using scipy.optimize.curve_fit

+testFit_v3.py
+   A test/demo to do the same thing as testFit_V1 and testFit_V2 but using Minuit/iminuit

 testOfImportanceSampling.py
    An example of MC integration with and without importance sampling

 testFile.txt
   A random text file used by demoReadFile.py

+testOfScope.py
+  A short program to test the "scope" of variables